robertvunabandi/guide-on-mitopenid/README.md

 #### 3.1.
 Create `openid_credentials.js`

 This file will simply contain your credentials that you got from signing up to openid.
-If you haven't done so, follow the **Step 1: Get your app's client ID** guide under the section on **Use MIT OpenID from this source code** above to sign up.
+If you haven't done so, follow the [guide](#step-1-get-your-apps-client-id) for creating you credential in the first section on [**Use MIT OpenID from this source code**](#Use-MIT-OpenID-From-This-Source-Code).
 Then, come back to this step.

-Create `openid_credentials.js` inside of your `./src` directory.
+Create the file `openid_credentials.js` inside of your `./src` directory.
 Then, copy this code into it:
 ```javascript
 module.exports = {
 	client: {